-This policy applies to all facilities owned, leased and/or under the control of The Schuylkill Campus of The Pennsylvania State University.
+SCOPEThis policy applies to all facilities owned, leased and/or under the control of the Schuylkill campus of The Pennsylvania State University.

 It is the policy of the Pennsylvania State University to issue building and room access keys to faculty and staff and to persons or organizations who have contractual agreements with the University, and who have been assigned facilities, only when access to the facilities cannot be achieved following established locking and unlocking procedures.
 Persons accessing facilities beyond the scope of established procedures are expected to have permission of their supervisor, and budget administrator or budget executive.
 The possession of a key does not extend permission of access beyond the assigned area or times.

 A $20.00 key replacement fee will be charged to all employees for lost University building and room access keys.
-In addition, actual recoring costs may be charged (if deemed appropriate by the Campus Executive Officer) for such lost keys.
+In addition, actual recording costs may be charged (if deemed appropriate by the Campus Chancellor) for such lost keys

 The policy and its enforcement is the responsibility of the Key Custodian.
 The Key custodian must have sufficient knowledge of the programs and personnel at the Campus and departments/areas of the unit to ensure that keys are not issued to individuals which would provide access to areas other than those to which they are assigned.
 It is the responsibility of the Key Custodian to maintain systematic and effective control of all keys for rooms and/or buildings primarily under the control and jurisdiction of that campus.
 Each key issued to an individual is to be recorded, and a receipt signature is required from that individual when the key is issued.
 No key shall be issued without the authorization of the appropriate Key Custodian of the Campus.